chaereeP/capstone_2_ROS/README.md

 # Caution when catkin_make

-you should install the xbox controller driver.
+you should install the xbox controller driver before catkin_make.

-please commend that before catkin_make
+please commend that

 sudo apt-get install libudev-dev ncurses-dev